chetanakkatangerhal/Bloc-Pattern/README.md

 # Bloc-Pattern

-project that implements a bloc pattern.
-The project will have a counter that can be incremented and decremented by pressing buttons.
+Here is simple Flutter project that implements a bloc pattern. project have two buttons "increment" and "decrement" which are used to incremented and decremented by pressing buttons.